riscv-software-src/riscv-perf-model/fusion/FSL.md

 The UID list is sufficient if there are no constraints on the operands in the list of instructions in the sequence.

-For example, these two instructions are a common sequence for zero extending the upper bits of a register.
-The left column is the encoding, the comment is the Mavis unique identifier for each instruction which is independent of the operands.
+For example, these two instructions are a frequent sequence in compiled
+C.  The left column is the encoding, the comment is the Mavis unique identifier for each instruction which is independent of the operands.

 ```
 0x0512     c.slli x10,4    ; 0xf